Applying and Admissions

 What is the tuition for the Master's program?

-Visit the NYU Bursar webpage.
-The master’s program requires a total of 36 credit points for an average of 9 points per semester of study.
-Keep in mind that tuition fluctuates yearly.
+Visit the NYU Bursar webpage for current tuition and fees.
+The master's program is housed within the Graduate School of Arts and Science, and requires a total of 36 credit points for an average of 9 points per semester of study.

 What kind of financial aid/scholarships are offered?